Table of Contents

 Addressing these root causes is essential for achieving sustainable, long-term growth.
 Tools like those offered by Tabs can help you gain deeper insights into your revenue streams and identify areas for improvement.
 For example, access reports on key metrics to track performance and make informed decisions to drive revenue growth.

-Churn and Customer Lifetime Value
+Customer Churn and Lifetime Value

 Customer lifetime value (CLTV) represents the total revenue you can expect from a customer throughout their relationship with your business.
 High churn drastically reduces CLTV.
 When customers leave quickly, they don't have the opportunity to contribute as much to your revenue over time.
 This not only impacts immediate revenue but also limits the potential for upsells, cross-sells, and referrals.